 Next, is to not eat right before bed; especially crappy foods.
 After a night of pigging out on desserts and having a whole box of Cheese-Its right before bed, I saw my HRV plummet.
 Like I previously said before, there are many variables that go into your HRV, but it seemed like more than a coincidence that my HRV plummeted as soon as I went to sleep after eating a bunch of garbage.

-Another heart rate variability hack is to supplement with melatonin.
+Another way to improve HRV is to supplement with melatonin.
 I use the basic over the counter 3mg Nature’s Bounty Melatonin right before bed.
 I will sometimes take just one tablet 1 and other nights take 2.
 The next morning I saw a large spike in my sleep quality; mostly in total REM sleep after taking 6mg of melatonin.
 This elevated my heart rate variability and I really felt great the next day.